Fernando-Dev24/clock-weather-app/README.md

 -[Open Weather API](https://openweathermap.org/)<br>

 # Compatibility
 If you access to the web on Brave Browser, there could be some issues.
-Because, Brave browser does not run geolocation API, well for now that's what I know.
+Because, Brave browser does not run geolocation API correctly, well for now that's what I know.

 Moreover, you need to enable GPS on your phone and computer to run the web correctly.

-On Mozilla Firefox, if I am not mistaken, it does not has compatibility with the background blur property on CSS3.
-I am going to fix this problem on the following days or weeks.
+Now you will see an alert, if your browser is different of chrome or safari.
+Just to notice, that active state background will be a little bit different of the original version.

 <img src="img/Thumbnail.jpg"></img>